-1. In response to citizen input, the 2009 Town of Concord Comprehensive Land Use Plan reduced the number of lot splits in the A-1 zoning district on non-prime land.
+- 1. a.
+In response to citizen input, the 2009 Town of Concord Comprehensive Land Use Plan reduced the number of lot splits in the A-1 zoning district on non-prime land.
 Public input during the update of this plan has indicated that the majority of citizens support continuing this policy.
-The Town will use the procedure established by Jefferson County in the 2021 Jefferson County Agricultural Preservation and Land Use Plan pg.
-32-33 to determine "parent parcels" and the number of potential A-3 building sites available.
+The Town will use the procedure established by Jefferson County in the 2021 Jefferson County Agricultural Preservation and Land Use Plan (pp. 32-33)16 to determine "parent parcels" and the number of potential A-3 building sites available.
 However, the Town will allow a maximum of two non-prime A-3 lots as opposed to the three-lot maximum allowed by the County.
-The Town would allow a maximum of 6 total acres to be used for the two A-3 lots with the minimum lot size being one acre.
+The Town would allow a maximum of 6 total acres to be used for the two A-3 lots with the minimum lot size being 1 acre.
 Under this procedure, the Town Plan Commission would grant only two petitions for the creation of A-3 lots from a non-prime parent parcel.
-It will be the responsibility of the Plan Commission to contact the Jefferson County Zoning Department when a petition to create an A-3 parcel comes before them.
-If the Jefferson County Zoning Department already has two approved petitions for the creation of A-3 building sites on record for the parcel in question, the Plan Commission and Town Board will reject the petition to approve a third A-3 building site.
-(Also see sections 2.B., 2.C., 5.B., 10.B., 10.C., and 10.G.).

-- 2. In all zoning or land division matters where a decision is requested from the Town or where the Town has the opportunity to influence the County's decision, it is very important to provide documentation to support the Town Board's decision or recommendation.
+It will be the responsibility of the Plan Commission to contact the Jefferson County Zoning Department already has two approved petitions for the creation of A-3 building sites on record for the parcel in question, the Plan Commission and Town Board will reject the petition to approve a third A-3 building site.
+(Also see sections 2.B., 2.C., 5.B., 10.B., 10.C., and 10.G.). - b.
+On March 12, 2024, the Jefferson County Board approved an amendment to the Jefferson County Agricultural Preservation and Land Use Plan and to the Jefferson County Zoning Ordinance to allow A-3 lots created prior to February 8, 2000 to further divide to create up to (2) new lots.
+The Concord Plan Commission and Town Board will deny any petitions for creation of new lots from existing A-3 parcels.
+(Section 11.C.1.b added by amendment on October 14, 2024.) - 2.
+In all zoning or land division matters where a decision is requested from the Town or where the Town has the opportunity to influence the County's decision, it is very important to provide documentation to support the Town Board's decision or recommendation.
 That documentation should have two parts: - a.
-Identification of relevant goals, objectives and policies in the Town Plan - b.
-Description of how the proposed zoning or land division action is or is not consistent with the relevant Town Plan content. - 3.
+Identification of relevant goals, objectives, and policies in the Town plan - b.
+Description of how the proposed zoning or land division action is or is not consistent with the relevant Town plan content - 3.
 The Town expects the County to adhere to the policies in its own Comprehensive Plan and Farmland Preservation Plan specifying deference to Town plans and an expectation that zoning decisions will be consistent with town comprehensive plans.
 The Town will also be actively involved in any update process to those plans to maintain those County policies. - 4.
 The Town expects and will monitor County compliance with state law and administrative code regarding comprehensive planning (66.1001) and farmland preservation (Chapter 91, Chapter 93, and Administrative Rule ATCP 49).
 The Town will pursue what it can within its legal power to enforce County consistency with the Town plan.
 The Town will also be active during the County's 2030 ten-year update to ensure that the County plan continues to specify clearly that it will follow town plans when the town plans are more restrictive than the County plan.